-An inpatient rehabilitation facility is the best option as you will have round-the-clock access to medical professionals who can help you through the often debilitating withdrawal symptoms of alcohol use disorder.
+A local inpatient rehabilitation facility is the best option as you will have round-the-clock access to medical professionals who can help you through the often debilitating withdrawal symptoms of alcohol use disorder.

 However, if this is not an option, detox can be done as an outpatient in which you will be prescribed medication to help with your symptoms and visit a facility for a check-up on set days.